bhauman/bhauman.github.com/drafts/housing-bubble.md

 fabricate the dome.
 In fact, a box cutter and a drill is all that is needed to make the shell of the dome.

-This dome also provides a tremendously fast construction time which is comparable or faster than other lightweight structures.
+This dome can be built very quickly.
+The build time is comparable or faster than other lightweight structures.
 When you consider that you are getting a tight dry insulated structure, the short construction time is remarkable.
 Once the floor system is in place and the shell pieces are fabricated, the structure can be built in a day or two by a couple people moving at a human pace.

 The fast construction time is mirrored by an equally fast disassembly time, making the structure portable.
 With only a couple pickup truck